This post may contain affiliate links. Please read our disclosure policy.

 Variations

-• Use crumbled bacon instead of breakfast sausage for protein.
+• Use crumbled bacon instead of breakfast sausage for the protein.

 • Leftover ham from my Crock Pot Ham recipe can also be used instead of sausage.